anomalosepia/eyelinker/README.md

  - Rows with missing eye data now retain non-missing values instead of replacing all with `NA`
  - ASC files with INPUT/BUTTON data are now supported
  - Is able to handle ASC files with malformed START/END blocks
+ - Is optionally able to parse out-of-block events
  - Is able to correctly parse ASC files with HREF events
  - The `$info` table now contains date of recording, tracker model, tracker mount type, display resolution, and sample rate information.